SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 |:-----------------------------------|:----------------------------------------|
 | `update-paymentorder-abort`        | [Aborts][abort] the payment order before any financial transactions are performed.
 | `update-paymentorder-updateorder`  | [Updates the order][update-order] with a change in the `amount` and/or `vatAmount`.
-| `redirect-paymentorder`            | Contains the URI that is used to redirect the consumer to the PayEx Payment Pages containing the Payment Menu.
+| `redirect-paymentorder`            | Contains the URI that is used to redirect the consumer to the Swedbank Pay Payment Pages containing the Payment Menu.
 | `view-paymentorder`                | Contains the JavaScript `href` that is used to embed the Payment Menu UI directly on the webshop/merchant site.
 | `create-paymentorder-capture`      | The second part of a two-phase transaction where the authorized amount is sent from the payer to the payee.
 It is possible to do a part-capture on a subset of the authorized amount.
 Several captures on the same payment are possible, up to the total authorization amount.
 | `create-paymentorder-cancellation` | Used to cancel authorized and not yet captured transactions.
 If a cancellation is performed after doing a part-capture, it will only affect the not yet captured authorization amount.